Snger/reading-notes/tools/subl.md

+## Sublime Text from Command Line (Win10)
+1. `alias subl='/d/App/Sublime\ Text\ 3/subl.exe '`

+## memory too high
+1. set "index_files" to false
+2. File indexing parses all files in the side bar, and builds an index of their symbols.
+This is required for Goto Definition to work.

 ## Multiple Cursors in Sublime Text 2 Windows
 1. Windows : Extend selection upward/downward at all carets: Ctrl + Alt + Up/Down